Advanced Core Mathematics Options

 Review material from your previous calculus course, but note that we make placement decisions based on your knowledge of AP Calculus AB.
 There is a plethora of resources at APCentral/AP Calculus AB.
 Khan Academy also has some great free resources.

-Taking the Calculus BC exam would give you a definite advantage in the advanced mathematics program.
+Taking the Calculus BC exam would give you a definite advantage in your calculus progression at the Academy.
 The exam covers several topics not tested in the Calculus AB exam.
 These topics include integrals in polar coordinates, sequences and series, as well as some additional integration techniques (such as integration by parts and integration by partial fractions).

-Those who score a 3 on the BC exam or a 4 on the AB exam would be a good candidate for our program.
-Candidates who score even higher would be considered more competitive for entry!
+Those who score a 3 on the BC exam or a 4 on the AB exam would be a good candidate for advanced core calculus coursework.

 Yes.
 Although we strongly encourage our students to take an AP Calculus exam, we understand that this is not always possible.
-Students with no AP exam scores can be accepted into the program based on their Summer Calculus Placement Exam score, SAT/ACT math scores, and any college-level calculus grades.
-Historically, students accepted into our program without an AP Calculus exam score performed very well on the Summer Calculus Placement Exam.
+Students with no AP exam scores will still be considered for advanced calculus placement based on their Summer Calculus Placement Exam score, SAT/ACT math scores, and any college-level calculus grades.

 Contact Us

-Contact MAJ Brittany Oletti or MAJ Joseph Maxwell for more information or if you have additional questions.
+Contact LTC Karoline Hood for more information or if you have additional questions.